Friendships Deserve Anniversary Trips Too — I Should Know

 AdvertisementADVERTISEMENT

 For Ruth and me, our friendiversary was a chance to reminisce about how we’ve essentially grown up together.
-We went from two teenagers who met while working at Wetherspoons to each other’s maid of honour.
+We went from two teenagers who met while working at a local bar to each other’s maid of honor.
 We’ve supported each other through house moves, career changes and a baby.
 There’ve been countless holidays, dinners, karaoke nights, tears, secrets we’ll never tell.

 “A friendiversary just reminds you that amid the busyness of life and major shifts we all experience over the decades, you've stuck by one another,” says Cohen.
 “It makes sense that you'd want to celebrate that.”

 Our Parisian friendiversary also gave us an increasingly rare opportunity to make new memories.
 It's not hard being friends — but maintaining deep, meaningful friendships as an adult is.
-Long gone is the freedom of our university days when we could decide last-minute which one of us would jump on a train, entirely determined by whichever indie night we wanted to go to (Leadmill in Sheffield or Up the Racket in Manchester?).
+Long gone is the freedom of our university days when we could decide last-minute which one of us would jump on a train, entirely determined by whichever indie night we wanted to go to.
 Twenty years later, we simply don’t have time for the marathon phone calls of our youth.
 Instead there are countless WhatsApp messages comparing diaries so we can book a weekend together four to six weeks in advance.
-Paris was a real luxury compared to the usual afternoon spent running after a toddler at a National Trust property equidistant from our houses.
+Paris was a real luxury compared to the usual afternoon spent running after a toddler at a park equidistant from our houses.

 Over dinner, Ruth and I discussed how we’d managed it for so long and agreed that when one of us suggests doing something, we make it happen.
-Most of us are guilty of saying at least once to a friend that “we must meet up”, knowing full well we never will, but that is rarely the case for us.
+Most of us are guilty of saying at least once to a friend that “we must meet up,” knowing full well we never will, but that is rarely the case for us.
 Each time we see each other is a deliberate choice not just to see each other that day but to continue making the effort.
-Sometimes that's driving 60 miles to a Costa coffee in a retail park in Chesterfield just so we can see each other for an hour.
+Sometimes that's driving 60 miles to a cafe in a strip mall just so we can see each other for an hour.
 Sometimes it’s travelling thousands of miles to spend a week together on a beach in Mazatlán.
 To do that for 20 years is no mean feat.
 Why not acknowledge it with a bougie weekend away and call it a friendiversary?
 Look at your calendar, text your best friend and make a date to celebrate how long you’ve been together.

 I’m already planning our 25th.